 After a rough start, the Jaguars offense would settle in, going 65 yards in 7 plays for a touchdown to take a 7-3 lead.
 On the ensuing kickoff, LaQuint Allen would force a fumble, giving the Jaguars the ball at the Bills 36-yard line.
 They would get the ball to the Bills 9-yard line before being stopped on fourth down, ending the drive with zero points.

 The Bills would take advantage of the Jaguars missed opportunity, going 92 yards in 10 plays to take a 10-7 lead.
 Both teams would exchange punts, and the Jaguars would have the ball at their own 3-yard line with 1:03 remaining in the quarter.
 A 34-yard pass would put the Jaguars at the Bills 41-yard line as time was expiring.
-With one second left, Trevor Lawrence spiked the ball, as well as Joey Bosa jumping offsides, moving the ball to the Bills 36, setting up for a 54-yard field goal attempt from Cam Little.
+With one second left, Trevor Lawrence spiked the ball, and with Joey Bosa jumping offsides, suddenly the Jaguars had the ball at the Bills 36 with a chance to tie the game with 54-yard field goal attempt from Cam Little.
 Little would miss, keeping the score 10-7 heading into halftime.

 Both teams would exchange field goals coming out of halftime, with the Bills holding a 13-10 lead.
 After a three-and-out from Jaguars defense, Trevor Lawrence would have his best drive of the game, going 62 yards in 11 plays for a touchdown to take a 17-13 lead.
 The Bills would not go quietly, responsing with a 9-play, 65-yard touchdown drive to take a 20-17 lead.